Matt "Guitar" Murphy

-Matthew Tyler Murphy (December 29, 1929 – June 15, 2018), known as Matt "Guitar" Murphy, was an American blues guitarist.
+Matthew Tyler Murphy (December 29, 1929 – June 15, 2018), known as Matt "Guitar" Murphy, was an American blues guitarist and singer-songwriter.
 He was associated with Memphis Slim, The Blues Brothers and Howlin' Wolf.
+In 2012, Murphy was elected to the Blues Hall of Fame.

 Early life

 Murphy was born in Sunflower, Mississippi, and was educated in Memphis, Tennessee, where his father worked at the Peabody Hotel.
 Murphy learned to play guitar when he was a child.

 Career

 In 1948, Murphy moved to Chicago, where he joined the Howlin' Wolf Band, which at the time featured Little Junior Parker.
 In 1952, Murphy recorded with Little Junior Parker and Ike Turner, resulting in the release, “You’re My Angel”/“Bad Women, Bad Whiskey”(Modern 864), credited to Little Junior Parker and the Blue Flames.

 Murphy worked often with Memphis Slim, including on his debut album At the Gate of Horn (1959).
 Murphy recorded two albums and many singles with Chuck Berry and was also featured in works by Koko Taylor, Sonny Boy Williamson II, Buddy Guy, Etta James, and Otis Rush.
 He also performed with Willie Dixon.
 Freddie King is said to have once admitted that he based his "Hide Away" (1960) on Murphy's playing.

 He gave a memorable performance in 1963 on the American Folk Blues Festival tour of Europe with his "Matt's Guitar Boogie".

 In the 1970s, Murphy associated with harmonica player James Cotton, recording over six albums.
 Dan Aykroyd and John Belushi attended one of their performances and subsequently asked Murphy to join the touring band of The Blues Brothers.
 Murphy appeared in the films The Blues Brothers (1980) and Blues Brothers 2000 (1998), playing the husband of Aretha Franklin.
 He performed with the Blues Brothers Band until the early 2000s.

 Murphy was inducted into the Blues Hall of Fame in 2012.